Saxonica/Saxon-HE/README.md

 This repository contains all releases for the current actively maintained versions of Saxon-HE: [10](10), [11](11), and [12](12).

-The latest production release of Saxon-HE is [11.6](11).
+The latest production release of Saxon-HE is [12.4](12).

-Saxon 11 is currently considered the most stable and reliable release.
+Saxon 12 is currently considered the most stable and reliable release.

-The latest release of Saxon-HE is [12.3](12).

 You can download any of the current releases from the [releases](https://github.com/Saxonica/Saxon-HE/releases) area on this repository.